khangduong/itm430-midterm-report/README.md

 4. Github Issues to resolve bug posts from UI/UX tester

 ### 13. 15 real "test" users and proper data to test functionality of a system - No system is ever used "blank" always fill it up with real data
+Users accounts are stored in the database server after the user inputs their personal information in the registration form.
+There are 15 test users that can login to the authenticated site which allows them use the main functionalities and store transcripts after phone call.